Nicholas Allard: Biography

 Allard served as the eighth dean of Brooklyn Law School from 2012 to 2018, and as president from 2014 to 2018.
 Allard was a Professor of Law at Brooklyn Law School, and taught courses on Government Advocacy, Privacy Law in a Digital World, and Introduction to Legal Process.
 He also served as senior counsel in the public policy and regulation practice at Dentons law firm since 2015.
 In December 2018 the law school announced its intention to establish the Nicholas W. Allard Chair in Global Legal Studies, in recognition of Allard's legacy of global engagement.

 He was named on the City & State 2017 “Brooklyn Influencers” list, received a top ranking in “Government Relations” by Chambers USA (from 2012 to 2015), was named one of D.C.’s “Top Lobbyists” by The Hill (from 2008 to 2013), was on the Super Lawyers list of The Washington Post (2012 to 2015), and received a Hermes Award for Contribution to Study of Communications from the Syracuse University College of Law.
 Allard has published scholarly articles on internet law, new media, and privacy.

-In July 2022, the Jacksonville University College of Law announced that Allard would serve as its inaugural Dean.
+In June of 2022, Allard became the founding dean of Jacksonville University College of Law.
+Throughout his time so far as dean, he would quickly become a prominent member of the Jacksonville legal community, being labeled as a "newsmaker" and a prominent voice on current legal affairs.

+Throughout his time in the legal field, Allard has published many articles on a broad range of issues such as emerging trends in higher education, privacy law, and lobbying regulations.

+Allard has also held various leadership roles within the American Bar Association, from being on the standing committee on the Law Library of Congress to being on the ABA's standing committee on government affairs.